freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 This work originates from the CHERI project and was motivated by multiple cases of people wanting to try out CheriBSD but not being able to compile it since they did not have a FreeBSD system available for compiling.
-Once completed this project will also allow developers to contribute to on FreeBSD even if they don't have access to a FreeBSD build system.
+Once completed this project will also allow developers to contribute to FreeBSD even if they don't have access to a FreeBSD build system.

 The current set of patches for this project can be found on [GitHub](https://github.com/arichardson/freebsd/tree/crossbuild-aug2018).
-With the current prototype it is possible to compile both world and kernel for architectures that use clang and for MIPS64.
+With the current prototype it is possible to compile both world and kernel for architectures that use the clang compiler and for MIPS64, which uses gcc.
 However, some options such as LOCALES are not supported yet and require further changes before the bootstrap tools can be built on Linux/macOS.

-Some changes required for building on non-FreeBSD have already been merged to HEAD but there is still a rather large amount of changes that need review.
+Some changes required for building on non-FreeBSD have already been merged to HEAD but there are still a rather large number of changes that need review.

 If you are interested in getting this into HEAD and would like to help, please try the current prototype and report any issues to arichardson@FreeBSD.org.